Apple Cinnamon Oatmeal and Cranberry Healthy Cookies

 If you know me, you know I love baking cookies and other treats with oatmeal.
 Well, this recipe is just about the perfect cookie.
 Not too sweet but with lots of goodness in it!

-Cranberries: The original recipe is from Quaker Oats which has raisins instead of cranberries, so you could swap out the cranberries with raisins if you so desire.
-When I made this recipe though, I had just finished making Irish Soda Bread with cranberries, so I still had quite a few left over.
+Cranberries: When I first made this recipe, I had just finished making Irish Soda Bread with cranberries, so I still had quite a few left over.
 Cranberries are good for you too as they’re high in antioxidants.
 Like I said, lots of goodness in these cookies.

 Applesauce: Applesauce is made from whole apples, so the nutrition is the same.
 Apples are high in Vitamin C and fiber as well as having antioxidants and anti-inflammatory properties.